 Chardonnay is the wine that arguably put Australia on the world stage.
-The full-bodied and oaked styles of the 1980s were known as sunshine in the glass, but this ubiquitous variety has evolved since those heady days.
-Less is more and restraint is the way forward, but that doesn’t mean it now lacks flavour or personality.
+The bigger, oaked expressions of the 1980s were a global success, but there has been a style evolution since those heady days.
+Less is more, and restraint is the way forward, but that doesn’t mean contemporary chardonnay now lacks flavour or personality.
 Think tight, bright and vibrant fruit flavours, all wrapped up in texture, richness, layers and length.
 Chardonnay is all grown up.

-This is also a grape variety that really allows growers and makers to put their stamp on it with their choice of techniques, all while still creating wines that reflect their site and regionality.
-Terroir reigns, but today's countless styles also reflect the producers’ preferences.
-Some expressions lie at the richer end of the spectrum, with malolactic fermentation and lees stirring often involved, while other styles are woven a little more tightly, inspiring descriptors that reference the likes of minerality and acidity.
+Growers and makers tend to love working with chardonnay as it's a grape variety that allows them to put their stamp on it.
+This can be through the choice of clones and winemaking techniques – all while still reflecting site, regionality and terroir.
+Some expressions lie at the richer end of the spectrum, with malolactic fermentation and lees stirring involved, while other styles are woven a little more tightly, inspiring descriptors that reference the likes of minerality and acidity.

 Whatever your preference, you’re spoilt for choice because this variety shines right across the country.
-Here, we outline a handful of the standout regions and just some of the producers to seek out.
+Here, we outline a handful of the standout regions and just some of the producers to seek out, which were among the Best of the Best and other highlights in the 2021 Halliday Wine Companion.

 Margaret River, WA

-Synonymous with chardonnay (and cabernet), the stunning coastal region of Margaret River enjoys maritime breezes, which combine with the climatic conditions here to create luscious, intense wines known for their vibrant fruit and richness.
+Synonymous with chardonnay (and cabernet in the reds), the stunning coastal region of Margaret River enjoys maritime breezes, which combine with this region's climatic conditions to create luscious, intense wines known for their vibrant fruit and richness.

 Margaret River, WA Synonymous with chardonnay (and cabernet), the stunning coastal region of Margaret River enjoys maritime breezes that combine with the climatic conditions to create the luscious, intense wines, known for their vibrant fruit and richneTry: Credaro Estate, Clairault Streiker, Vasse Felix, Xanadu Wine